BDE-PDC/PDC_Org/en/LinkedIn-eng.md

 # LinkedIn

 LinkedIn is a network with a mainly professional vocation.
 The most powerful concept behind LinkedIn is the ability to find the right people and the relationships you share with them.
-Start by creating your own network and also add the 42Roma team :) .
+Start by creating your own network and also add the 42Roma students and staff :).

 ## Tips and tricks to get a quality LinkedIn profile